cathylaughlin/RPiVideoSync/README.md

 quick script to (semi-)sync two videos via wifi on two Raspberry Pis (via omxplayer-wrapper)

 to install:
-get the stock 'Raspbian / Raspberry Pi OS with desktop' and install it on two different Pis.
+get the stock 'Raspbian / Raspberry Pi OS with desktop'.
+Note that for a Pi 4, you should get the 'legacy/Buster' image, since the current version of Raspberry Pi OS no longer supports OMXPlayer.
+Install your OS on two different Pis.
 After it booted I just skipped all the updates, ymmv...

 use the desktop to connect to a wifi network (preferably the same network / router you'll be deploying with!) on both Pis. make sure the IP address stays the same for both Pis (either use a static IP by editing /etc/dhcpcd.conf, or set up DHCP reservations on your router)